chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

 ## Motivating STM

 Let's say we're a bank managing many bank accounts.
 Each account has a total.
-We get a never-ending stream of request to move a sum of money `m` from an account `a` to account `b`.
+We get a never-ending stream of requests to move a sum of money `m` from an account `a` to account `b`.

 ```ruby
 loop do